 In the case of a city’s sewer system, these symptoms could be much bigger, like a large amount of sewage suddenly appearing in a body of water.

-In either case, a sewer inspection is required immediately in order to find the cause of the problem and fix it.
+In either case, a sewer inspection or drainage inspection is required immediately in order to find the cause of the problem and fix it.

 Reason 2: To identify potential problems and address them as part of routine maintenance of wastewater infrastructure.

 Sewer inspections may also be conducted proactively, as part of a regular maintenance cycle for wastewater infrastructure.

 As sewer systems age throughout the world, the likelihood that they may begin to fall apart increases by the year.

 In order to identify areas of concern within a sewer network, cities all over the world conduct regular sewer inspections, as well as regular cleanings, as part of the overall maintenance of their sewer systems.

 Watch this video to see how a routine sewer inspection is conducted by drone:

 Want to know how often cities conduct maintenance procedures, including sewer inspections, of their wastewater infrastructure in the U.S.?